Harry Oakes: Oakes' legacy

+He was portrayed by Scott Hylands in "Rex v De Marigny", a 1993 dramatization of the murder trial for the Canadian drama anthology series Scales of Justice.

 Niagara Falls: Investments and philanthropy

 Oakes Park

 During the Great Depression, Oakes donated a 16 acre parcel of land in what is now the central area of Niagara Falls, Ontario.
 He funded a make-work project and supplied tools to build a park at the location.
 Crews worked for $1 per day, switching every five days to permit as much employment as possible.

-Oakes Park was opened on August 31, 1931.
+Oakes Park was opened on 31 August 1931.
 It is a multi-use, municipally owned and operated recreational complex.
 The main facilities are a baseball stadium used by the Greater Niagara Baseball Association and other elite youth and senior baseball clubs, two smaller baseball fields for younger divisions, a soccer pitch, and athletics facilities including a 400-metre track.
 The main baseball diamond has outfield dimensions of 318-402-322 ft, and has a press box, electronic scoreboard, and clubhouses.

 Oakes Garden Theatre

 Designed as an amphitheatre, Oakes Garden Theatre was opened in September 1937.
 Oakes, a member of the Niagara Parks Commission, donated the land at the foot of Clifton Hill and Niagara Parkway to the commission in 1936.
 The landscape architecture was done by Howard and Lorrie Dunington-Grubb, the building's architect was William Lyon Somerville with sculptures by Florence Wyle, Frances Loring and Elizabeth Wyn Wood.